 Dog lovers would do anything to keep their dogs from getting sick, including giving them something like Airborne.
 It’s tough to see a pet suffering from symptoms even if they are just because of an ordinary cold.

-Airborne is a health supplement that claims to boost the immune system.
+Airborne is a health supplement that boosts the immune system.
 With all the vitamins and nutrients it contains, can Airborne also be used to improve a dog’s immune system?
 We’ll try to answer that here.

 Its makers claim that Airborne prevents common colds because it contains Vitamins A, C, and E, riboflavin, magnesium, selenium, zinc, amino acids among others.
-The human body needs these for a strong immune system, but the canine system is somewhat different.
-What may help for humans may not necessarily be good for dogs.
+But what may help for humans may not necessarily be good for dogs.

 Can I Give My Dog Airborne?
 Answer: Not Recommended